NillionNetwork/nillion-docs/docs/community-and-support.md

 ### Status Page

 We have a [Status page](https://status.nillion.com/) that illustrates the upkeep time of our Nillion Services.
-We also recommened subscribing to updates to keep informed.